pyrmont/argy-bargy/README.md

 Argy-Bargy is a fancy argument parsing library for Janet.

+## Features

-It has the following features:
+Argy-Bargy has the following features:

 - parses options (arguments that begin with a `--` or `-`)
   - supports four option types (flags, counts, single values and multiple values)
-  - supports user-defined conversions from text
+  - supports user-defined conversions from text input
   - support parsing of combined short options (e.g. `-lah`)
+  - support the use of `=` and white space between long options and values
 - parses parameters (argument that are not options)
   - supports positional parameters and catch-all parameters
   - supports user-defined conversions from text